Technology Requirements for Online Classes

 - Students MUST have access to a high speed internet connection (at least 10 Mbps download speed).

 - If you don’t know what your internet speed is, click here to test.

 In response to COVID-19-related campus closures, Austin Community College now provides free, secure drive-up WiFi to students and employees at ALL campus locations.
 All who are on-campus are required to practice social distancing, wear a facial covering when around others, and continue to take CDC precautions.
 WiFi can be accessed from the parking lots seven days a week, 7 am to 11 pm.

 How to Log In:

 You can log in using the same WiFi username and password you would typically use to access WiFi on-campus.
-Please view Wireless Connection Instructions on ACC’s website.
+Please view the Wireless Connection Instructions for your device on ACC’s website.

 Computer Hardware Requirements:

 - Students must have a computer with the Windows 10 operating system capable of running the desktop student version of the CAD programs used in our courses.
 Instructions for checking your personal computer’s system specifications, as well as a full list of all the software used by our department and the respective system requirements can be found here.
 If you do not have a computer capable of running Windows 10 and the applications previously linked, you may choose to: